 So what do the muscles do again?
-The muscles provide the fine tuning.
+The muscles provide the fine-tuning.
 They act as constant stabilizers for the joint, keeping it in good alignment while we move.
 This small area where the joint must stay to prevent damage as we move is called the "neutral zone."

 So in summary, stability is about both muscles and ligaments.
-Our muscles provide constant input to the joint to keep the joint alignment fine-tuned as we move.
-When the joint moves too much, the ligaments act as the last defense to prevent joint damage from excessive motion.
-Think for a second about what would happen if the muscles didn't work in microsecond precision to keep your joints perfectly aligned?
-What would happen if the ligaments didn't check excessive motion when the joint went a little too far?
-Both of these things are recipes for sudden disaster or for slowly damaging the joint one movement at a time!

-Now let's explore how poor stability may be harming your joints.
-We'll start first with the backbone of your skeletal system, the spine.
+Your deep multifidus muscles provide constant input to the joint to keep the spine bone alignment fine-tuned as we move.
+When the spine bones move too much, the ligaments act as the last defense to prevent joint damage from excessive motion.
+Now let's explore how poor stability in the spine may be harming your joints, like the knee, ankle, shoulder, elbow, or hand.
 If this important structure isn't stable, nothing else will be quite right.
-We'll then move out to instability in joints, like the shoulder and knee.